rsyncOSX/RsyncOSXdocs/content/post/RsyncGUIIntro.md

 If your plan is to use RsyncGUI as your main tool for backup of files, please investigate and understand the limits of it.
 RsyncGUI is quite powerful, but it is might not the primary backup tool for the average user of macOS.
 |---|

+### The --delete parameter

+Caution about RsyncGUI and the `--delete` parameter.
+The `--delete` is a default parameter.
+The parameter instructs rsync to keep the source and destination synchronized (in sync).
+The parameter instructs rsync to delete all files in the destination which are not present in the source.
+Every time you add a new task to RsyncGUI, execute an estimation run `--dry-run` and inspect the result before executing a real run.
+If you by accident set an empty catalog as source RsyncGUI (rsync) will delete all files in the destination.

+### Rsync version 2.6.9

+The default version of rsync in macOS is old, version 2.6.9, protocol version 29 released in nov 2006.
+This version of rsync does not support snapshot tasks.
+If you want to utilize [snapshot tasks](/post/snapshots) or [scheduling of tasks](/post/scheduletasks/) please use RsyncOSX instead.

 ## When you start RsyncGUI for the first time